Do-do-new/cardano-node/doc/getting-started/install.md

 #### Build and install the node

-Build the node and CLI with `cabal`:
+Build the node and CLI with `cabal` (-j can be utilized to set number of threads):

     cabal build all